 4. Encourage movement and being active.

-6. Listening to music.
+6. All them to listen to music.

-7. Expressing themselves through the written word.
+7. Encourage the anxious child to express themselves through the written word.

-Letter writing, story writing or writing poetry, can also help children gather their thoughts.
+Letter writing, story writing, or writing poetry can also help children gather their thoughts.

-9. Fidget tools.
+9. Use fidget tools.

-10. Textured comfort aids.
+10. Employ textured comfort aids.

 Tactile aids like furry cushions have been used successfully in the classroom and at school to help ease children’s worries.
 Some children use textured surfaces for tactile comfort, so often their favourite stuffed animals are great ways for children to soothe themselves.

 Anxiety in children can be both triggered, and managed in a variety of ways.
 The key to helping children successfully manage their anxiety in the classroom is to understand what works best for that child.
 Honest and open dialogue between parents, children, and the teacher are so important.
 We need to respect each child’s differences and provide opportunities for them to learn in a way that makes them feel most comfortable.

 For more help, check out our collection of social and emotional learning in the classroom, created by teachers for teachers.
 And let us know below: How are you handling anxiety in the classroom?